wubw/BinweiBlog/2017/technology_to_learn_next.rst

 Hotspots?
 ==========

+What will be the next technology hotspots?
+If you catch-up the hotspots, there will be plenty opportunities for you, high salary, good position, many choices.
+At the meantime, it is also important you do have interests in that specific technology area.

-If you are having fun, the money is a bonus!
+Remember: if you are having fun, the money is a bonus!

-When an area is immature, there can be a lot of opportunities.
-The opportunities will be less when the area becomes mature
+The following areas may have good opportunities to become the next hotspots.

-There will be more cyberattack, security path can be hot (or backup path) Outliers?
-Functional programming; Multiple threads/process; 3D printing can change the model of massive production and emphasize the customization and produce on demand Build domain expertise out of IT?
+* Security & cryptography: there will be more cyberattack, security path can be hot.

+* 3D printing: can change the model of massive production and emphasize the customization and produce on demand.

-Virtual world, mind control
+* Virtual reality & mixed reality & augmented reality

+* High performance computation: multiple thread/process, functional programming, distributed computation

-Artificial intelligence (assistance app) & Robotics The Internet of things & Big data
+* The internet of things & Big data

+* Pattern recognition

+* Artificial intelligence & Robotics

-Mobile or desktop. in the long term, there will be no difference on programming side between mobile and desktop Functional search.
-Search for functionality rather than information Big data, Pattern recognition, security, cryptography, biometrics = job security
+Be careful to spend too much energy on all kinds of latest front-end web/mobile/desktop technology.
+I will assume there will be no difference on programming side between mobile and desktop in the long term.
+Believe it or not?

 *Written by Binwei@Oslo*